mainacct/work-ethics/README.md

     # IMPORTANT: GitHub Actions u
     - cron: '0 7 * * 1-5'
 uurr
-# This can also be triggered manuallygg from the 'Actions'
+# This can also be triggered manuallygg from the
   workflow_dispatch: yyyy5nnn

 jobs: